 What are standards?

-The formal definition of "standards" from the International Organization for Standardization (ISO) and its sister organization, the International Electrotechnical Commission (IEC) is "a document, established by consensus and approved by a recognized body, that provides, for common and repeated use, rules, guidelines or characteristics for activities or their results, aimed at the achievement of the optimum degree of order in a given context.”
+The formal definition of "Standards" from the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) is "A document, established by consensus and approved by a recognized body, that provides, for common and repeated use, rules, guidelines or characteristics for activities or their results, aimed at the achievement of the optimum degree of order in a given context.”

 Standards in Europe

 There are mandatory standards which are enforced through a regulation or a directive (wherein the word “shall” is typically employed).
 They represent about 20% of standards produced.
-Products being put on the EU market must undergo conformity assessment by an EU Notified Body to demonstrate that they comply to the harmonised standard, examples would include Medical Devices as all medical devices are currently required to have a CE Mark on their product.
+Products being put on the EU market must undergo conformity assessment by an EU Notified Body to demonstrate that they comply to the harmonised standard, examples include Medical Devices, as all medical devices are currently required to have a CE Mark affixed on their product.
 There are also voluntary standards which represent the bulk of current standards.

 Broadly speaking, there are 4 types of standards: